hwchen/keyring-rs/README.md

 feature set will turn off platform support on *all* platforms, not just on Linux (as was the case before).
-While this behavior is a breaking change on Mac, Windows, and FreeBSD, the behavior on those platforms before was unintended and undefined (suppressing default features did nothing), so this is considered a bug fix rather than a semver-breaking change that requires a major version bump.
+While this behavior is a breaking change on Mac, Windows,
+FreeBSD and OpenBSD, the behavior on those platforms before was unintended and undefined (suppressing default features did nothing), so this is considered a bug fix rather than a semver-breaking change that requires a major version bump.